oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/ingestion-flow-setup/ingestion.md

     ![Image alt text](images/deployment.png)

 3. ConfigMap
-    - A ConfigMap is an API object used to store non-confidential data in key-value pairs.
+    - A ConfigMap contains the fluentd configuration for Kubernetes System Logs and Kubernetes Objects Logs

 4. To verify fluentd is up and running